dkorecko/Ticky/README.md

 ![Image of the board in dark mode](images/board_dark.png)
 ![Image of the card in dark mode](images/card_dark.png)

+## 🤝 Community

+If you have any questions, need help setting up, want to share your feedback or discuss ideas and new features, then I have created a [Discord](https://discord.gg/DHCZqYwUUb) server.
+I’m always eager to hear from users and improve Ticky based on your needs.

 ## 🛠️ Project Structure

 - **Ticky.Base**: Core entities, models, and shared components.